-Unless you’ve been living in the wilds of Timbuktu for the past five years you’ve heard of cauliflower rice (cauli-rice, low carb rice, etc).
-It’s a great substitute for rice or couscous in recipes and like regular rice, it has a lack of any strong flavor so that you can easily change the style from Tex-Mex to Asian.
-This versatile, low carb side dish is definitely one that you want in your recipe repertoire!
+Unless you’ve been living in the wilds of Timbuktu for the past five years you’ve heard of cauliflower rice (cauli rice, low carb rice, keto rice etc).
+It’s a great substitute for rice or couscous in recipes and like regular rice, it has a lack of any strong flavor so that you can easily change the flavor style from Spanish Rice to Asian fried rice.
+This versatile low carb side dish is definitely one that you want in your keto diet recipe repertoire!

-While there are literally thousands of recipes for cauli-rice they all start with the same basic techniques that I’m sharing here for the best cauliflower rice.If you are in a hurry, feel free to Jump to the Recipe
+While there are literally thousands of recipes for cauliflower rice, they all start with the same basic cooking method techniques that I’m sharing here for the best cauliflower rice.If you are in a hurry, feel free to Jump to the Recipe

 Cauliflower Rice FAQs

 Have a question that’s not answered here?
-Leave it in the comments and I’ll get back to you as soon as possible!
+Please leave it in the comments and I’ll get back to you as soon as possible.

 Can you buy cauliflower rice

 Yes, you can buy grated cauliflower but it’s so easy to make there’s really no reason to.
 Grating it takes less than 5 minutes and the quality is much better.

 Can I use frozen cauliflower?

-The biggest problem people run into when making cauliflower rice is too much liquid.
-Cauliflower is one of those vegetables that doesn’t feel “wet” but my gosh, when it cooks it seems like it pulls the humidity out of the air and releases it into the pan.
+The biggest problem people run into when making cauliflower rice is having too much liquid.
+Fresh cauliflower is one of those vegetables that doesn’t feel wet but my gosh, when it cooks it seems like it pulls the humidity out of the air and releases it into the pan.
 It’s not doing that, but that’s one of things about frozen cauliflower is that it has additional water in it rather than fresh florets.

-This is one reason why you don’t want to use frozen cauliflower.
+This is the big reason why you don’t want to use frozen cauliflower.
 There’s just that much more water to contend with.

 Can I freeze raw caulflower rice?

 You can.
-I think it loses a little quality but it’s definitely doable.
+I think frozen riced cauliflower loses a little quality over fresh cauliflower rice but it’s definitely doable.
 Just spread the riced cauliflower out on a cookie sheet and flash freeze it.
-The pour it into a freezer container and store in the freezer.
-When you’re ready to use it add a little water, beef, or chicken stock to a pan and steam it for about a minute.
+Then pour it into a freezer container and store in the freezer.
+When you’re ready to use the frozen cauliflower rice add a little water, beef, or chicken stock to a pan and steam it for about a minute.

-1 pound of cauliflower (about 1 medium sized head) will make about 4 cups of cauliflower rice.
+1 pound of raw cauliflower (about 1 medium sized head) will make about 4 cups of cooked cauliflower rice.
 1 cup of cauliflower rice is approximately 4 ounces.

 Techniques for Making Cauliflower Rice

-Basically there are two ways to make cauliflower rice.
+Basically there are two ways to make this cauliflower rice recipe.
 You can use the medium holes of a box grater or you can grate it in a food processor.
 I don’t recommend using the blade part of a food processor unless you want to make cauli-cous.

 Box Grater Instructions